 The user is then meant to use the 16:9 option on their display to fill out the image to the proper dimensions, as it’ll look overly skinny otherwise.
 I’ve always just used Screen Fit mode for everything to get the original image without any stretching, but in this very specific case you do actually have to stretch the image to see it as it was meant to be displayed.
 The screenshots in this article and most others on this site were captured before I learned about all this, so the aspect ratio is a bit off and you get the pillarbox borders.

 Finally, there is 240p, which was widely used on earlier consoles but mostly fell to the wayside from the Dreamcast and PS2 onward.
 To be exact, 240p is more of a video trick than an actual resolution.
 Instead of sending out two interlaced fields as is the norm for 480i, the console would only render a single field consisting of alternating lines and leave the rest of the lines blank.
-This is how the distinctive scanline effect with alternating bright and dark lines, beloved by NTSC region retro gamers in particular (the effect is less noticeable on a higher-res PAL screen), came to be.
-Unfortunately, modern HDTVs treat 240p incorrectly and attempt to deinterlace it like they would any 480i signal, which results in some rather unpleasant artifacts.
+This is how the distinctive scanline effect with alternating bright and dark lines, beloved by NTSC region retro gamers in particular (in my experience, the effect is less noticeable on a higher-res PAL screen), came to be.
+Unfortunately, modern HDTVs treat 240p incorrectly and attempt to deinterlace it like they would any 480i signal, which results in some rather unpleasant artifacts and added input lag.
 That is if they even support the mode at all.

 If you are fine with doing your retro gaming on a PAL system even after the horror stories I recounted earlier, that is completely fine and, frankly, the easiest route by far if you’re a PAL gamer.
 You don’t have to worry about refresh rates, voltages, overseas shipping costs or anything like that, and you get to play all those old games just the way they were back then!
 If you are satisfied with 50 Hz gaming, then absolutely go with that.